 Everyone has to start somewhere.
 I remember the first time that I picked up a paint roller.
 As I rolled the soft lavender paint over my then two-year-old little girl’s new bedroom, I was amazed at how simple it was.
 My confidence grew with each purple patch of wall that was completed.

 Since that day, twelve years ago, I’ve painted lots of rooms and learned some tricks along the way.
+Here are some DIY painter’s tips ( whose painting has been complimented by the pros!)

 ~Wipe down the walls with a damp cloth to remove dust, cobwebs and the like.
 This step is important.